 Prior to returning to USDA, he served as president and CEO of the U.S. Dairy Export Council (USDEC) from 2017 until February 2021.
 There, he provided strategic leadership and oversight of USDEC's global promotional and research activities, regulatory affairs and trade policy initiatives.
 In addition to his post at USDEC, he also served as a Strategic Advisor to Colorado State University’s food and water initiatives.

 A native of Pittsburgh, Penn., Vilsack was born into an orphanage and adopted in 1951.
 After graduating from law school, Vilsack moved to Mt.
 Pleasant, Iowa, his wife Christie’s hometown, where he practiced law.
 The Vilsacks have two adult sons and two daughters-in-law—Doug, married to Janet; and Jess, married to Kate.
-They have five grandchildren.
+They have six grandchildren.

 Vilsack has been honored for his public service and work to advance American agriculture by several organizations, including the Congressional Hunger Center and the Global Child Nutrition Foundation.
 He is a former member of the board of directors for GenYOUth as well as Feeding America, a nationwide network of more than 200 food banks that feed more than 46 million people through food pantries, soup kitchens, shelters, and other community-based agencies.